 The Story

-Smoke Meat Fest started in 2020 as a small backyard barbecue with just a handful of people.
-From the start, it was about real barbecue, good people, and creating something that felt authentic, relaxed, and worth coming back to.
-What started as a simple gathering quickly became something people looked forward to year after year.
+Smoked MeatFest started in 2020 as a small backyard gathering around smoked meat, good friends, and the idea that the best meals are shared ones.
+From the start, it was about real barbecue, real community, and creating something that felt worth coming back to year after year.

 Year by Year